A Unified Analysis of Federated Learning with Arbitrary Client Participation: Discussions and Insights Discussions and Insights

 In theory, when considering regularized participation and $M$ is large enough, the convergence rate of this ``wait-for-all'' method can potentially match with that of the original configuration of Algorithm~\ref{alg:main-alg}.
 In this way, the convergence error upper bound of both methods can match the lower bound of SGD convergence error (see discussion above).
-However, in practice, reducing the stochastic gradient noise as in this ``wait-for-all'' method may only give limited performance improvement.
+However, in practice, reducing the stochastic gradient noise as in this ``wait-for-all'' method may only give limited improvement.
 One reason is that practical settings have a finite number of training data samples, so the noise can only be reduced by a certain degree.
 In addition, having some noise in SGD can prevent the model parameter from being trapped in saddle points and local minima in practice.
-The empirical results in the next section show that Algorithm~\ref{alg:main-alg} with amplification performs better than waiting for all the clients.
-We also note that our results for stochastic participation (Corollary~\ref{corollary:nonRegularizedExpectation}) \textit{does not} require all the clients to participate at least once within $P$ rounds.
-Similarly, the empirical results in Appendix~\ref{subsec:appendixExperimentResultsPeriodic} suggest that Algorithm~\ref{alg:main-alg} with amplification can give good performance even if $P$ is less than the participation cycle of all clients.
+The empirical results in Section~\ref{sec:experiments} show that Algorithm~\ref{alg:main-alg} with amplification performs better than waiting for all the clients.
+We also note that our results for stochastic participation (Corollary~\ref{corollary:nonRegularizedExpectation}) \textit{does not} require all the clients to participate within $P$ rounds.